The costs related to breast cancer treatment can quickly become a financial burden.

 Women’s Health and Cancer Rights Act (U.S. Department of Labor) Find information on federal laws requiring insurance coverage of breast reconstruction after mastectomy. www.dol.gov/ebsa/publications/whcra.html

-CancerCare – Linking A.R.M.S.™ Provides limited financial assistance for transportation to and from cancer treatments. http://www.cancercare.org/financial/information
+CancerCare – Komen Treatment Assistance Fund Offers financial assistance for transportation to and from cancer treatments. www.cancercare.org/financial/information

 Air Charity Network Offers air travel to treatment centers for cancer patients and their caregivers.
 877-621-7177 www.aircharitynetwork.org

-Corporate Angel Network Uses empty seats on corporate aircraft to help cancer patients reach treatment centers.
+Corporate Angel Network Uses empty seats on corporate planes to help cancer patients reach treatment centers.
+(Travel for caregivers is not covered.)
 866-328-1313 www.corpangelnetwork.org

 Lifeline Pilots Offers air travel to treatment centers for cancer patients and their caregivers.
 800-822-7972 www.lifelinepilots.org/